AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 <br/>

 When you first open the app, it will ask for a username and a password.
-This must be the ones of a NWTechnican user in Ationet, otherwise it wont log in.
+This must be the ones of a NWTechnician user in Ationet, otherwise it won't log in.
 Neither the user field nor the password field can be empty, and the user must have a valid mail format.
 After pressing Log In, if the user and password are valid, the technician will be asked to select an entity!

 <br/>
 <hr style="border-width: 3px; border-color: lightblue;">